digitalrightswatch/digitalrightswatch.org.au/content/blog/2018-07-24-urgent-reform-of-digital-rights-frameworks-required-warn-online-human-rights-experts.md

 &#8220;It is very welcoming to see the Human Rights Commissioner take such a serious stance on the intersection of technology and human rights.
 We look forward to working with Mr Santow&#8217;s office through the consultation and ensuring that human rights are defended and upheld in online spaces,&#8221; said Mr Singleton Norton.

-In May 2018, Digital Rights Watch released the _State of Digital Rights_ report, which outlines the many ways Australians’ rights are being impacted by the activities of private companies and governments in the online world as well as making clear recommendations for policy makers to adopt.
+In May 2018, Digital Rights Watch released the _State of Digital Rights_ report, which outlines the many ways Australians' rights are being impacted by the activities of private companies and governments in the online world as well as making clear recommendations for policy makers to adopt.

 [Download a copy of the _State of Digital Rights_ report][1]